cltl/FormatConversions/mmax2conll/CoNLL-specification.md

 because of the predicate arguments.
 Columns are right aligned.

+For the [reference coreference scorer][] it does not seem to matter which columns are in the file, as long as the document ID is the first column and the coreference is in the last column.
+This means **any column can be added or removed**, as long as the first and last columns contain the document ID and coreference, respectively.

 Column  | Type                    | Description
 -------:|-------------------------|----------
 1       | Document ID             | This is a variation on the document filename.
 Mostly it's the path of the file without the extension.